Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Introduction

-Estimation of extreme quantiles (or equivalently, so-called return levels) of univariate and conditional distributions is an important problem in various applications, for example, in meteorology, hydrology, climatology and finance.
-Extreme value theory provides tools to predict extreme events based on the assumption that the underlying distribution of the normalized random variable resides in the domain of attraction of an extreme value distribution \citep{fisher_tippett_1928}.
-Thus extreme quantiles can be predicted by estimating the parameters of the specific extreme value distribution and the normalizing constants.
-Detailed reviews on different models and methods of estimation in this context can be found in, for example, \cite{Embrechts1997}, and \cite{Coles_2001}. \cite{YichongZhang} considered the estimator proposed by \citet{Firpo_2017} and developed asymptotic theory for the causal estimator at intermediate and extreme quantiles.
-There is very little work in the literature relating causality and the occurrence of extreme events.
-Recently \cite{gnecco2019causal} and \cite{Engelke2020causal} proposed causal inference combined with extreme value theory to characterise causal tail dependence of two random variables in the context of a directed acyclic graphical model. \cite{gissibl2018,gissibl2017tail} study the inferential question on the causal dependence structure on acyclic graphs.
-In their work, \cite{mhalla2019} studied the causal relationship between two extreme random variables for modelling daily measurements of river discharges corresponding to riverflow-connected stations.
-This modelling approach uses a copula structure to estimate the dependence between two random variables with the restriction that there are no confounders (common set of covariates affecting treatment and response simultaneously) in the model.
-Recently, there has been a focus on studying the causal links between external forcing of the climate system and climate change (attribution) and this causal link has been used to design event attribution, see \cite{Hannart2018} and \cite {Ribes2020} for further details.
-For a comprehensive overview of the literature see the review article \cite{Naveau2020review}.
+Estimation of extreme quantiles (or equivalently, so-called return levels) of univariate and conditional distributions is an important problem in various application areas, including meteorology, hydrology, climatology and finance \citep{Embrechts1997}.
+Extreme value theory provides tools to estimate the probability of extreme events based on the assumption that the underlying distribution of the normalized random variable resides in the domain of attraction of extreme value distribution \citep{fisher_tippett_1928}.
+Thus extreme quantiles can be predicted by estimating the parameters of the corresponding extreme value distribution and the normalizing constants.
+An alternative approach is to characterise the distribution with its tail index and utilise the same for estimating an extreme quantile.
+For a detailed review on different models and methods, the readers are referred to the classical books on extreme value inference by \cite{Embrechts1997} and \cite{Coles_2001}, and the review paper by \cite{Gomes2015}.
+In the context of causal inference, \cite{YichongZhang} considered the estimator proposed by \citet{Firpo_2017} and developed asymptotic theory for the causal estimator for intermediate and extreme quantiles.
+Very little work exists in the literature relating causality and the occurrence of extreme events.
+Recently \cite{gnecco2019causal} and \cite{Engelke2020causal} combined causal inference with extreme value theory to characterise causal tail dependence of two random variables in the context of a directed acyclic graphical model. \cite{gissibl2018,gissibl2017tail} studied the causal dependence structure through max-linear models on acyclic graphs.
+For a hydrological application, \cite{mhalla2019} studied the causal relationship between two extreme random variables for modelling daily measurements of river discharges corresponding to riverflow-connected stations.
+This modelling approach uses a copula structure to estimate the dependence between two random variables with the restriction that there are no confounders (common set of covariates affecting treatment and response simultaneously) in the model. \citet{Deuber2022} developed a propensity score based estimator of extremal quantile treatment effect.
+This method relies on asymptotic tail approximations through the Hill estimator for the extreme value indices of potential outcome distributions.
+Recently, there has been a focus on studying the causal links between the climate system and climate change (attribution) and this causal link has been used to design event attribution; see \cite{Hannart2018} and \cite {Ribes2020} for more details.